 GoDaddy’s Managed WordPress is a resourceful solution — it handles installation, ensures that your core software is always up-to-date, and takes care of daily backups.

 It also includes a free domain, email and award-winning 24/7 support which is always handy and reassuring.
 You never know when you’re going to have an eStore epiphany (these thoughts really do come out of nowhere) and need someone who’s ready and eager to help.

 Option No. 2: GoDaddy’s Online Store

-Change your mind?
+Change your mind halfway through?
 Scroll through more template options with a few clicks.

 With GoDaddy’s Online Store, security is paramount — which is why it has SSL security built right in.
 Your customers can safely pay how they want to pay, via major credit cards, PayPal or Apple Pay.